30+ Winter Homestead Essentials to Have on Hand

 Winter on the homestead is a little more complex than winter in the city.
 We aren’t just caring for ourselves and our homes, but we have another whole section of life to manage.
-From the livestock, to the barn, to the garden… everything has to be prepped to survive the cold or we lose time, money, and possibly lives.
+From the livestock to the barn to the garden… everything has to be prepped to survive the cold winter months or we lose time, money, and possibly lives.
 There are some winter homestead essentials that I find very important to cold-weather survival and I would like to share them with you.

 Preparing for Winter on the Homestead